austral-electronics/QuantumCM4/README.md

 ### 4.12.
 Optional PWM <a name="pwm"></a>

 COM3-TXD (TXD5) output may be use as PWM0 (PIN 6 of the M12 connector).
-With a hardware modification PWM0 can also replace PWR-OUT on the PIN5 of the M12 connector.
+Note: With a factory hardware modification PWM0 can also replace PWR-OUT on the PIN5 of the M12 connector.

 Contact us for more information.